 To change the wiper, loosen the set screw on the old wiper with the 1.5mm hex key provided until the wiper can be removed from the shaft.
-Place a new wiper on the shaft in the same position as the wiper just removed so that the set screw in the new wiper faces the flat on the probe's wiping shaft.
+Place a new wiper on the shaft in the same position as the wiper just removed so that the set screw in the new wiper faces the flat on the probe's wiper shaft.
 Very gently press the silicon rubber pad of the wiper against the face of the probe and then tighten the set screw.
 It is crucial that the wiper arm body does not make contact with the probe face - only the silicon pad should be in contact.
-A gap of 3mm between the wiper arm body and the probe face is typical when a new wiper has been properly installed.
+A gap of 1.6mm between the wiper arm body and the probe face is typical when a new wiper has been properly installed.

-CAUTION: Do not over tighten the set screw or manually attempt to rotate the wiper arm once set onto the shaft.
-Any attempt to manually rotate the wiper may cause gearbox damage and void the warranty.
+CAUTION: Do not over-tighten the set screw or manually attempt to rotate the wiper arm once set onto the shaft.